-Nikon FE, in optional, professional, black. enlarge .
-You can get them used through these direct search links to Adorama and eBay, which is how I got this one.
+Nikon FE, in optional professional black (two A76 cells, 21.1 oz./599g with film and batteries, about $100 used) with 50mm f/1.4 AI-s. enlarge .
+You can get them used through these direct links to them at Adorama and at eBay (see How to Win at eBay), which is how I got this one.
 It helps me keep adding to this site when you get yours through these links, thanks!
 Ken.

 Nikon FM3a (2001-2006)